 Performers College offers a three year full time professional course leading to The Diploma in Professional Dance or The Diploma in Professional Musical Theatre, in addition to The Performers College Diploma.
-The Diploma is validated by Trinity College, London and is set at level 6 on the National Qualifications Framework.
+The Diploma is validated by Trinity College, London and is set at level 6 on the Qualifications and Credit Framework.
 Performers College has been deemed to be an Exemplary Provider of The Diplomas.
 The Diplomas are equivalent to a BA (Hons) degree and following graduation students have the opportunity to convert their diploma to a degree.
-Students are also able to study for the ISTD teaching exams (DDI/DDE) in the subjects of tap, ballet and modern.
+Students are also able to study for the ISTD teaching exams (DDE) in the subjects of tap, ballet and modern.
 This is an extra curricular subject.
 All students have access to a well equipped gymnasium.

 The first year serves as an introduction to the various core subjects by providing a thorough grounding in technique and a theoretical understanding of the subject matter.
 Within the training, the first year aims to establish an awareness of a performers’ life style, for the purpose of developing a healthy, thinking, able performer capable of further training in pursuit of a professional career.
 Continual assessments are made throughout the course to monitor progress.
 Subjects will include Ballet, Jazz, Tap, Contemporary, Singing, Music Theory, Acting, Voice, Anatomy & Physiology, Gymnastics, Health & Safety, Pilates (Body conditioning) and Contextual Studies.
 At the end of the first year students are guided to the right course of study to suit their individual strengths, enabling the student to develop their skills in order to reach their full potential.